tcollier/whirled_peas/README.md

 A Whirled Peas application consists of the following pieces

-- The driver (required) - the code that is to be visualized, it emits lightweight frame events through a producer
+- The application (required) - the code that is to be visualized, it emits lightweight frame events through a producer
-- The main template factory (required) - builds templates to convert frame events from the driver into terminal graphics
+- The main template factory (required) - builds templates to convert frame events from the application into terminal graphics
-- A loading screen template factory (optional) - builds templates to display while content is loading

 These pieces are configured as following